notcat/portfolio/index.md

 Posted 2020, edited 2020.
-Old, but unrefined but raw in the best way possible.
+Old, unrefined but raw in the best way possible.

 ## Unity Game Development